 Below is our list of the best activities and tours to do during your stay with us, including the many sites and attractions on the way to San Ignacio from different parts of the country.
 These are the main reasons many people book our shuttle service and travel to this part of Belize.

-Jungle Pontoon Waterfall Adventure is unlike any other tour you will experienced in the area.
-Picture mesmerizing views of the river banks as we visit 3 spectacular waterfalls from the seat of our Jungle Pontoon with a stop on the river bank for a picnic and the option of Jungle tubing.
+Jungle Pontoon Waterfall Adventure is unlike any other tour you will experience in the area.
+Picture mesmerizing views of the river banks as we visit 3 spectacular waterfalls from the seat of our Jungle Pontoon, with a stop on the river bank for a picnic and the option of Jungle tubing.

 Located in the Mayan Biosphere Forest in our neighboring Guatemala, the ancient Maya city of Tikal offers an experience unlike any other.
 The City of Tikal was one of the most powerful kingdoms, and at the height of its rule, was home to almost 120,000 Mayas

 Cahal Pech – This small set of Mayan ruins is San Ignacio’s most visited tourist attraction.
-The site contains a visitors’ center, restored plazas and temples.
-The climb up the hill to Cahal Pech is strenuous but rewarding.
-The ruins’ site and the view of San Ignacio Town from such elevation is spectacular.
+The site contains a visitors’ center and restored plazas and temples.
+The climb up the hill to Cahal Pech is strenuous but rewarding, and the ruins’ site and the view of San Ignacio Town from such elevation are spectacular.

-Farmers Market – If your stay includes a Saturday morning, head to the town’s open air market.
-Farmers from all over the Cayo District arrive to offer fresh fruit, vegetables, jams and dairy products, so this is a good place to stock up on inexpensive snacks for your outings and to get breakfast.
+Farmers Market – If your stay includes a Saturday morning, head to the town’s open-air market.
+Farmers from all over the Cayo District arrive to offer fresh fruit, vegetables, jams, and dairy products.
+This is a great place to stock up on inexpensive snacks for your outings and taste some local food for breakfast.